 Quantities are listed in the recipe card towards the end of this post.
 The Ingredients page has more details and lists the brands we use.

-- Buttermilk: Use regular buttermilk.
-If you can't find buttermilk, you can buy buttermilk powder and prepare it as needed.
-Or you can make homemade buttermilk (it's very easy; see Notes in the recipe card for details).
+- Buttermilk: Use regular buttermilk, or you can make homemade buttermilk (it's very easy; see Notes in the recipe card for details).

-- Vegetable oil: use whatever type you like.
-I use sunflower oil (which I always have) or coconut oil if I want a healthier muffin recipe.
-Canola oil also works well.
+- Vegetable oil: Use whatever type you like.
+I use sunflower oil and find it's the most neutral one.
+Coconut oil, if I want a more wholesome muffin recipe, and canola oil work well.
 Even a light olive oil can be used if you're a little more daring with your flavors and are used to using it for baked goods.

 - Baking powder and baking soda: make sure they're not expired.